 What to Expect

 The Cheakamus area is south of Whistler Village and right across from Function Junction.
 It sits snugly against the base of Whistler Mountain and bears the namesake of the nearby Cheakamus Lake and Cheakamus River watershed, an alarmingly blue, glacier-fed waterway.
-Defining attributes include easy accessibility, interesting terrain, and a trail for every level of rider.
+Defining attributes of the Cheakamus bike trails include easy accessibility, interesting terrain, and a trail for every level of rider.
 You can either drive to the Cheakamus River parking lot or ride your bike along the Valley Trail to access the trails.
 Additionally, the easy accessibility makes it a wonderful opportunity to bring your dog along for a ride.
 The trails in this area are pooch friendly but be wary as they do line Garibaldi Park which, due to park regulations, does not permit your furry friend.

 The distance from Whistler Village and rocky terrain warrants being well prepared when riding Cheakamus.
 This means having the tools to fix a flat tire and carrying a cell phone in case of a potential emergency.
 Also, don’t forget to bring water – the river might seem inviting for a quick drink but it is advised that you refrain from doing so.